apache/hudi/docs/concepts.md

 Each record is uniquely identified by a `record key` and mapped to a file id forever.
 This mapping between record key and file id, never changes once the first version of a record has been written to a file.
 In short, the `file id` identifies a group of files, that contain all versions of a group of records.

-## Terminologies

- * `Hudi Dataset`
-    A structured hive/spark table managed by Hudi.
-Hudi supports both partitioned and non-partitioned Hive tables.
- * `Commit`
-    A commit marks a new batch of data applied to a dataset.
-Hudi maintains  monotonically increasing timestamps to track commits and guarantees that a commit is atomically published.
- * `Commit Timeline`
-    Commit Timeline refers to the sequence of Commits that was applied in order on a dataset over its lifetime.
- * `File Slice`
-    Hudi provides efficient handling of updates by having a fixed mapping between record key to a logical file Id.
-    Hudi uses MVCC to provide atomicity and isolation of readers from a writer.
-This means that a logical fileId will have many physical versions of it.
-Each of these physical version of a file represents a complete view of the file as of a commit and is called File Slice
- * `File Group`
-    A file-group is a file-slice timeline.
-It is a list of file-slices in commit order.
-It is identified by `file id`

 ## Copy On Write